JoelHill/go-rest-http-blaster/README.md

 #### Content Type

-By default, `cbapiclient` sets the `Content-Type` header to `application/json`.
+By default, `blaster` sets the `Content-Type` header to `application/json`.
 You may override this header if you are sending a different content type by using the `SetContentType` function.

 #### Response Payloads